Getting to Steamboat Springs

 Denver International Airport (DEN)

 More flight options year-round.
-Rent a car for the scenic 3-hour drive, or book a shuttle service direct to Steamboat.
+Rent a car for the scenic drive, or prebook a shuttle if you'd rather let somebody else worry about the pass.

 ~3 hour drive or shuttle